Smaran-Balla16/datanalyticcode/README.md

 # datanalyticcode
-This code will analyze number of cases which eneded up fatal and non fatal and gives the option to compare within GENDER, AGE, and COUNTRY
+DECRIPTION: This code will analyze number of cases which eneded up fatal and non fatal and gives the option to compare within GENDER, AGE, and COUNTRY.
+You can use this code to make visualizing data easier by having it in graphs an d comparitive graphs.
+WHAT IS NEEDED: 3.6 version of python or higher is necessary, a software to run python (for example jupyter notebook), some libraries need to be installed which can be done by inputing "pip install 'library name' " which will download the library.
+To run the code after downloading and importing all the libraries type on a empty cell teh following command term "main()".
+This will run the code.
+To open jupyter notebook go to your terminal and type "jupyter notebook" which will open jupyternotbook on a local host and you can copy the code into a cell.